-The project will be receiving a permanent below market loan or grant from a State or local governmental agency other than HHFDC.
+The project will be receiving a permanent below market loan or grant from a State or local governmental agency other than HHFDC or a lease from a government agency (including HHFDC).

-The project has received a commitment for a permanent below market loan, or grant, of at least \$10,000 but less than \$80,000 per unitless than 10% of the total development cost.
-A copy of a commitment letter, government action or contractual agreement must be included in the application.21 points
+The project has received a commitment for a permanent below market loan, or grant, or a commitment of at least \$10,000 but less than \$80,000 per unitless than 10% of the total development cost.

-The project has received a commitment for a permanent below market loan, or grant, of more than \$80,000 per unitgreater than 10% of the total development eost.
 A copy of a commitment letter, government action or contractual agreement must be included in the application.

-52 points
+The project has received a commitment for a permanent below market loan, or grant, or a commitment of more than \$80,000 per unitgreater than 10% of the total development cost.
+A copy of a commitment letter, government action or contractual agreement must be included in the application.

+AND/OR

-AND/ OR Criterion 8.
-State/Local Government Owned Land 0 to 5 points
+Criterion -8.
+State/Local Government Owned Land

 The project has received a lease from a government agency (including HHFDC) on property owned prior to the application date.
 Property acquired by the government agency after the application date will not be eligible to receive points under this criterion.
 Applications will receive a percentage of the 5 points based upon the ratio of the square footage of the leased land to the total square footage of the project site.
-For example, if the square footage of the leased land is 50% of the total square footage of the project site, the application twill receive 2.5 points.
-Up to 5 points
+For example, if the square footage of the leased land is